Vietnam.vn - Nền tảng quảng bá Việt Nam

 To celebrate the victory, people retell the story of chasing away the year beast through the lion dance.

-Based on the legend of chasing away the year beast, the color red is considered to have the ability to ward off evil spirits.
+Based on the legend of chasing away the Year Beast, the color red is considered to have the ability to ward off evil spirits.
 This concept spread from China to neighboring countries including Vietnam, Korea, and Japan.

-The Japanese paint the gates of their Shinto shrines (torii) red as a way to spiritually connect with the gods and ward off evil thoughts.
+The Japanese paint the gates of their Shinto shrines (torii) red as a way to connect spiritually with the gods and ward off evil thoughts.
 The Koreans use red ink to write the names of the dead in books and on funeral amulets to ward off evil spirits.

 A shop on Hang Ma Street made a 12-meter-tall red dragon model to celebrate the Year of the Dragon.
 (Photo: Hoang Hieu/VNA)